anamariaroman/simple_shell/README.md

 ### Requirements

-- Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic.
+- Your C programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall -Werror -Wextra and -pedantic`.
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl.

-## Compilation
+### Compilation

 Your shell will be compiled this way: